A Lovely Planet’s guide to the top things to do in Moliets et Maa, France.

 Though incredibly peaceful, there are plenty of things to do in Moliets et Maa, and we spent the week trying out as many of these as possible (and of course allowing time to enjoy some French wine and cheese).

-Top Things To Do In Moliets et Maa
+Top Things to Do in Moliets et Maa

 Cycling is the easiest and in my opinion, the best way to get around Moliets et Maa.
 The roads are quiet and have cycle paths, plus there are plenty of paths through the forest leading to the beaches, which are 2km from Villas la Clairière aux Chevreuils.
 It’s cheap and easy to hire bikes, which we did on our first day and from then on we only used the car to explore further afield.
 Cycling our way around the area has other benefits too; firstly, exercise and secondly it meant we could all drink wine and no one had to drive!
 (Did I mention I like wine?).

 It was the main reason we wanted to visit this region and so one of the first things on our agenda.
-Enrico is a pretty accomplished surfer, so he was excited to check out the surf, particularly as there is a big World Surf League competition that takes places every year in Hossegor just down the road.
+Enrico is a pretty accomplished surfer, so he was excited to check out the surf, particularly as there is a big World Surf League competition that takes place every year in Hossegor just down the road.
 I’m still very much in the beginning stages of my surfing career and so decided to take a lesson.
 It had been a few months since we left Sydney and I was a little rusty.

 There are two beaches in Moliets et Maa; Plage des Chenes Lièges and Plage de Moliets.
 My lesson was on the former, which is the quieter and slightly wilder beach (my favourite kind!).
 I had a two-hour lesson with Ecole de Surf du Golf, which was really enjoyable and (hopefully) improved my surf technique.

 Less than 10 minutes cycle from the Villa is Prade Messanges Equestrian Center, which offers lessons and guided hacks.
-I took a two-hour forest and beach ride, which followed a path through the forest from the school of about 40 minutes, before opening out onto the beautiful beach.
+I took a two-hour forest and beach ride, which followed a path through the forest from the school for about 40 minutes, before opening out onto the beautiful beach.
 This was further south than the Moliets et Maa beaches and had far fewer people.
 It may have been a nudist beach (or at least I saw some naked people!), but there was hardly anyone else there.
 I’ve never ridden on the beach before, but it’s something I always wanted to do and I absolutely loved it.
 I was tempted to go back and do the sunset ride another day.

-Take A Day Trip To Hossegor
+Take a Day Trip to Hossegor

 Hossegor is a 30-minute drive from Moliets et Maa, so we decided to take a day trip.
 What a great place!
 For me, this is the Byron Bay of Europe.
 A funky little surf town with cool cafes, boutique shops, an awesome market, great food and of course surf!

 I will definitely be returning here, especially to shop.
 There were so many lovely clothes, jewellery and furniture shops.
 I could have spent the whole day shopping.
-However, a small suitcase and another 4/5 months of travel means I couldn’t, so Enrico and my bank balance remained happy.

 We lunched at the market, which has both fresh produce stalls (definitely check out the fishmongers – it is incredible), as well as cafes and food stalls.
 Being so close to the Basque region of Spain means there is plenty of delicious pinxtos, which we enjoyed with a lovely French white wine.